-As you study Greek mythology, you may learn about Hypnos, who was the god of sleep.
+As one studies Greek mythology, they may learn about Hypnos, who was the god of sleep.
 Hypnos is generally considered to be a benevolent god who helped mortals sleep.
-Of course, tucked into bed on your comfortable mattress, with soft blankets and fluffy pillows, sleep likely comes pretty easily.
-But if you need help easing into slumber, a few stories from Greek mythology might be just the thing to bring sweet dreams.
+Of course, tucked into bed on a comfortable mattress, with soft blankets and fluffy pillows, sleep likely comes pretty easily.
+But if someone needs help easing into slumber, a few stories from Greek mythology might be just the thing to bring sweet dreams.

 Who Was Hypnos?

 Hypnos is usually depicted as living in the underworld in a big cave.
 The river Lethe originated in this cave, and it’s also the place where day and night met.
 Hypnos’s bed was made out of ebony, and hypnotic plants grew plentifully at the entrance to the cave.
 The cave was devoid of light and sound as well.

 Hypnos visited people to help ease them into a state of rest, and he hid from the sun during the day, writes Encyclopedia.com.
 Greek mythology depicts Hypnos as gentle and benevolent, bringing restorative sleep to mortals.